brettz9/eslint-config-ash-nazg/README.md

 (The following are recommended rules unless otherwise noted.)

-- `catch-error-name` - It can actually be useful to use different error names to indicate what time of error may be expected.
+- `catch-error-name` - It can actually be useful to use different error names to indicate what type of error may be expected.
 - `consistent-function-scoping` - Though this can be useful, and it shouldn't be difficult to manually hoist functions upward, besides taking some time to refactor, this often removes functions from a logical